bathtime/amoled/README.md

 ```
 git clone https://github.com/bathtime/amoled.git
 cp -rv amoled/.* ~
-cd ~/.icons && ls UbuntuTouch-Tron-*.tar.xz | xargs -n 1 tar -xvf
+cd ~/.icons && ls cyan.tar.xz | xargs -n 1 tar -xvf
 ```

-Please note that any changes to ~/.config/gtk-3.0/gtk.css will not be seen until the user logs out and back into gnome.
+Please note that any changes to ~/.config/gtk-3.0/gtk.css will not be seen until the user logs out and back into gnome, and that this installation will overwrite your previus gtk.ss config file.

-## Screenshots
+## Gnome Screenshots
+(KDE will be displayed in its own section below this one)

 ![Main dashboard](/screenshots/overview-clean.png)